Young Camden Foundation

 - Sophie - Sits on Camden's Start Well Family Hubs Board

-The organization is governed by a dedicated team of trustees and associate trustees, demonstrating commitment to diverse representation including young trustees with lived experience in Camden.
+The organisation is governed by a dedicated team of trustees and associate trustees, demonstrating commitment to diverse representation including young trustees with lived experience in Camden.

 How to Apply